pmean/build-website/text/05/SPSSversion14.md

 in the SPSS product family.

-The licensing allows first access to advanced modules to \"power users.\" There is also a new commuter license that allows you to borrow a license from the network version to place on a laptop that is taken away from the network for up to 30 days.
+The licensing allows first access to advanced modules to "power users."
+There is also a new commuter license that allows you to borrow a license from the network version to place on a laptop that is taken away from the network for up to 30 days.
 The network license is decreased by one user during this time, and the laptop can run SPSS